AnnikaStein/SkewbSkills/README.md

-To open the program, extract the zip-folder and open "SkewbSkills.exe" (v1.1 and up) or "MainWindow.exe" (v1.0), either by using the executable itself, by defining a shortcut (which is pretty nice if you want to put the program on your desktop or the taskbar), or by running the MainWindow.py-code (for those of you that have a python interpreter set up).
+To open the program, extract the zip-folder and open "SkewbSkills.exe" (v1.1 and up) or "MainWindow.exe" (v1.0), either by using the executable itself, by defining a shortcut (which is pretty nice if you want to put the program on your desktop or the taskbar).
+What you can also do is run the MainWindow.py-code (for those of you that have a python interpreter set up).
+For the latter, you would have to download the sources in the repository and make sure all packages are installed.
+Therefore, this option is only recommended for more experienced users, because you might have to get PyQt5 etc. before you can run the application.

 *Note*: since the .exe is really new and not many people use it, you might have to allow your computer to execute it.
 This also applies to antivirus